-Just as we require our students to have specific textbooks and supplies in order to gain the highest quality engineering educational experience, the college of engineering requires our students to purchase a computer to complement the course instruction.
+Just as we require our students to have specific textbooks and supplies in order to gain the highest quality of engineering educational experience, the Texas A&M University College of Engineering requires our students to purchase a computer to complement the course instruction.
 The vast majority of the students entering the college already bring some form of desktop or laptop computer with them when they begin school.
-Unfortunately, the variation in the types of computers makes it next to impossible for instructors to routinely ask students to use their own computers in the classroom.
-A computer designated by the college and purchased by entering students will provide students the convenience to explore course content anytime, anywhere.
+Unfortunately, the variation in the types of computers makes it nearly impossible for instructors to routinely ask students to use their own computers in the classroom.
+A computer designated by the college and purchased by incoming students will provide students the convenience to explore course content anytime, anywhere.

-While there are many computers available, the college can only guarantee performance and provide support for the specific computers identified by the appropriate link below.
+While there are many computers available, the College of Engineering can only guarantee performance and provide support for the specific computers identified by the appropriate link below.
 These computers will accommodate most of the needs of an engineering student throughout a four-year degree plan, balancing performance, cost and expected life of the computer.
-The computers have been negotiated with the various vendors, which are external to Texas A&M University, at a price point that is lower than what an individual would likely be able to negotiate.
+The computers have been negotiated with the various vendors — which are external to Texas A&M University — at a price point that is lower than what an individual would likely be able to negotiate.

 Recommended Devices